Gravitational wave propagation beyond general relativity: waveform distortions and echoes: Cosmological GW propagation beyond general relativity

-and similarly for $s$.
-Here $x$ is the spatial coordinate along the direction of the wavevector.
-Because in position space the waves $\tilde{h}(\eta,x)$ and $\tilde s(\eta,x)$ are real, we see that $h(\eta,-k)=h^*(\eta,k)$ and $s(\eta,-k)=s^*(\eta,k)$.
-Therefore, without loss of generality, we assume for the rest of the paper that $k>0$.
-We analyze a generic propagation equation for second-order derivative models that can be parametrized as: \be \lb\hat{I}\frac{\d^2}{\d\eta^2} + \nM(\eta)\frac{\d}{\d\eta}+\cM(\eta) k^2 + \pM(\eta) k +\mM(\eta) \rb\bpm h \\ s \epm=0\,, \ee where $\nM$, $\cM$, $\pM$ and $\mM$ are the real-valued dimensionful friction, velocity, chiral and mass mixing matrices, respectively, which may depend on time but not on $k$.
-Here, $\hat{I}$ is the identity matrix, and thus we have assumed that there are no second-order temporal derivative interactions.
-In addition, we have also ignored the possible presence of terms of the form $kd/d\eta$ (and other parity-violating terms \cite{Zhao:2019xmm}) that can appear in theories like Chern-Simons gravity \cite{Alexander:2009tp, Yunes:2010yf}.
+We note that in Eq.\ (\ref{eq:generalequation}) we have ignored the possible presence of terms of the form $kd/d\eta$ (and other parity-violating terms \cite{Zhao:2019xmm}) that can appear in theories like Chern-Simons gravity \cite{Alexander:2009tp, Yunes:2010yf}.
 Similarly, we could have also considered higher spatial derivative terms, as they do not automatically bring instabilities into the system, unlike higher temporal derivative terms that bring Ostrogradski instabilities \cite{Ostrogradsky:1850fid, Woodard:2015zca}.
 Nevertheless, the WKB approach used in this paper to solve these coupled EoM can be straightforwardly generalized to include these other types of interactions, and to even include more than 2 fields interacting with each other.

 We assume that these EoM come from an action principle, and therefore by renormalizing appropriately the fields $h$ and $s$, one can always bring the matrices $\cM$, $\pM$ and $\mM$ into symmetric forms, whereas $\nM$ can always be brought into a matrix such that $\nM_{12}=-\nM_{21}$.
 In this paper, we will assume this is the case.
 Note that in this equation we are implicitly assuming that $s$ also carries two tensor polarizations that couple to $h$, but as long as each polarization of $h$ propagates equally there is no need for a special subscript for polarization.
 When we consider the possibility of polarization-dependent interactions, we will introduce a subscript for polarization.
 In this case, each one of the polarizations will still satisfy an equation of the form Eq.~(\ref{eq:generalequation}) but the coefficients in the equation may differ.